96weibin/24Hackathon/Vue3-WebApplication/README.md

 # questions

 ```
-Can you show me the top 5 variables impact Gulf Coast model Cat Cracker RTT vs FDR Study (Base) case？
+Show me the top 3 purchase variables of Gulf Coast model Cat Cracker RTT vs FDR Study (Base) case.

-Show me the top 3 purchase variables of this case.
+Can you show me the top 5 non-basis variables impact of this case?

 Can you adjust these factors to achieve better OBJ?

+yes
 ```